open-cogsci/osdoc/content/pages/tutorials/beginner.md

 ## Step 6: Draw the sketchpad items

-The `sketchpad` items that we have created in Step 5 are still blank.
+The SKETCHPAD items that we have created in Step 5 are still blank.
 It's time to do some drawing!

 __Set the background color to white__

 Click on *fixation_dot* in the overview area to open its tab.
-The `sketchpad` is still black, while the images that we have downloaded have a white background.
+The SKETCHPAD is still black, while the images that we have downloaded have a white background.
 Oops, we forgot to set the background color of the experiment to white (it is black by default)!
 Click on 'Tutorial: Gaze cuing' in the overview area to open the 'General properties' tab.
 Change 'Foreground color' to 'black' and 'Background color' to 'white'.

 <div class='info-box' markdown='1'>